 When a disaster occurs—such as a tornado, flood or fire—the Minnesota United Methodist Early Disaster Response Team can be ready to go into the affected area within approximately three to five days.
-The bishop approves the deployment of a six- to 10-member team into a disaster area for between three and 30 days to make homes and people safe, sanitary, and secure.
+The bishop approves the deployment of a six- to 10-member team into a disaster area for up to 14 days to make homes and people safe, sanitary, and secure.
 Each team member participates for no more than three days without a break.
 If the deployment is longer than three days, team members will take a midweek/weekend break.

-1. Make a financial contribution: Disaster team training, response, and equipment are funded by voluntary donations from churches and individuals.
-If you wish to support disaster response, there are two ways to donate:
+1. Make a financial contribution: Disaster team training, response, and equipment are funded by donations from churches and individuals.

 Some of the churches and members of the Minnesota Conference have asked where to direct cash gifts.
-Please send gifts to the Minnesota Conference office (122 W. Franklin Ave., Ste.
-400, Minneapolis, MN 55404) and write “MN disaster relief” on your check so that your contribution can be recorded and used for its intended purpose.
+Please send gifts to the Minnesota Conference office.
+(See "make a financial contribution" instructions above.)
 The Minnesota Conference and its Early Disaster Response Team will determine the best use of these funds.
 Recovery efforts continue long after disasters occur, and gifts now will make a huge difference in the months to come.

 You may donate to United Methodist Committee on Relief (UMCOR) in response to current disasters.
 One hundred percent of your donation supports disaster response in that area.
 Learn about the many ways that United Methodists are helping brothers and sisters in Christ through disasters by visiting the UMCOR website.